-The flag of Japan is just a white background with a red circle called a Hinomaru.
-What is the story and secret behind this simple Japanese flag?
+The flag of Japan is just a white background with a red circle called Hinomaru.
+What is the history and secret behind this simple Japanese flag?
 In this article, we will see everything about the flag that represents the rising sun and its variations.

-The flag of Japan has a rectangular white shape with a large red disc in the center, with a ratio of 2:3.
-It is officially called Nisshōki [日章旗], which means "flag of the sun", but it is commonly known as Hinomaru [日の丸], which means "sun disk".
+The flag of Japan has a rectangular white shape with a large red disc in the center with a size ratio of 2:3.
+It is officially called Nisshōki [日章旗] which means sun flag, but it is commonly known as Hinomaru [日の丸] which means solar disc.

-The Japanese flag displays a circle representing the Sun and has been used since 1870.
-The design has been used since the twelfth century by samurai who drew the circle of the Sun on fans called “gunsen”.
-The Hinomaru began to appear frequently in Sekigahara battles around 1600.
+The flag of Japan displays a circle that represents the Sun and has been used since 1870.
+The design has been used since the 12th century by samurai who drew the circle of the Sun on fans called “gunsen”.
+The Hinomaru began to appear frequently in battles of Sekigahara around 1600.

 Meaning of the Flag of Japan

-But the main meaning of the "Rising Sun" flag has been a symbol in Japan since the 7th century, an official document from the year 607 that was sent to Sui Yangdi (an Emperor of China) begins with "from the Emperor of the Rising Sun".
+But the main meaning of the “Rising Sun” flag has been a symbol in Japan since the 7th century, an official document from the year 607 sent to Sui Yangdi (an emperor of China) begins with “from the emperor of the rising sun”.

-Another reason for the use of the sun in the flag was the desire for simple and elegant designs by Japanese warriors to reflect the cultured condition of the samurai.
-The sun is also strongly related to the imperial family in that mythology attests that the imperial throne descended from the goddess Amaterasu (goddess of the sun).
+Another reason for the use of the sun on the flag was the desire for simple and elegant designs by Japanese warriors to reflect the cultured condition of the samurai.
+The sun is also strongly related to the imperial family due to mythology stating that the imperial throne descended from the goddess Amaterasu (goddess of the sun).

-The Flag was also influenced by the name of the country, so we recommend reading the following article: Why is Japan called the “Land of the Rising Sun”?
+The flag also had influence from the name of the country, so we recommend reading the following article: Why is Japan called the “Land of the Rising Sun”?

 History of the Flag of Japan

-The first registered flags in Japan date back to the period of unification in the late 16th century.
-The flags belonged to each Daimyo and were used primarily in battle.
+The first recorded flags in Japan date back to the period of unification in the late 16th century.
+The flags belonged to each Daimyo and were primarily used in battles.

-Most of these flags that families used were just one color with a design in the middle.
+Most of these flags that families used were just a single color with a design in the middle.
 This may have influenced the simplicity of the Japanese flag.
 To this day, Japanese states use this simplicity in their flags.

-The Hinomaru was officially adopted in 1870 as a merchant flag, becoming the first national flag adopted in Japan between 1870-1885.
+The Hinomaru was officially recognized in 1870 as a merchant flag, becoming the first national flag adopted in Japan between 1870–1885.
 National symbols were strange things to the Japanese.

-After World War II, the flag, which was a military symbol, began to be criticized and set aside until 1999 when the law on the Flag and the National Anthem was passed, officially choosing the Hinomaru and Kimigayo (anthem) as the national symbols of Japan.
+After World War II, the flag that was a military symbol began to be criticized and set aside until 1999 when the law about the Flag and the National Anthem was passed officially choosing the Hinomaru and the Kimigayo (anthem) as national symbols of Japan.

 We also recommend reading:

-Many think that Japan's flag is red and white, but in fact, the flag's red hue is a crimson.
-If you try to make a standard red flag, you will notice the huge difference.
+Many think that the flag of Japan is red and white, but in fact, the shade of red of the flag is a crimson.
+If you try to make a flag with standard red, you will notice the huge difference.

-As already mentioned, most of the flags of Japan have a simple design, with a solid color, accompanied by a centered icon.
-Some provinces have a symbol referring to their history, nature, animal, coat of arms or ideogram of the name.
+As mentioned before, most flags of Japan have a simple design, with a solid color accompanied by a centered icon.
+Some provinces have a symbol related to their history, nature, animal, coat of arms, or ideogram of the name.

-Japan's largest flag is found at the Izumo Shrine in Shimane Prefecture.
-It measures exactly 9m by 13.6m and is 47 meters tall, weighing an absurdly 49kg.
+The largest flag of Japan is located at the Izumo shrine in Shimane prefecture.
+It measures exactly 9m by 13.6m and is 47 meters high, weighing an absurd 49kg.
 This bandana can be tied around the head or around it.

-The hachimaki is another way to show nationality, it is a bandana with the circle of the Japanese flag in the middle of it, with some motivating phrases.
-The hachimaki can symbolize perseverance, effort and courage.
+The hachimaki is another way to show nationality, it is a bandana with the circle of the Japanese flag in the middle, with some motivational phrases.
+The hachimaki can symbolize perseverance, effort, and courage.

 We recommend reading: Hachimaki – The traditional Japanese bandanas